Gwyneth Thomas

-Thomas, who had a best national ranking of sixth, won the Tri-State singles championships in 1958 and was runner-up to Dorothy Knode at the U.S. Women's Clay Court Championships in 1960.
+Thomas, who had a best national ranking of sixth, won the singles title at the Cincinnati Open in 1958 and was a runner-up in doubles.
+She was runner-up to Dorothy Knode at the U.S. Women's Clay Court Championships in 1960.
 She was a member of the U.S. team for the 1961 Wightman Cup but didn't feature in any matches.
 In 1962 she upset Maria Bueno in the final of the San Juan international and made the quarter-finals of the U.S. National Championships.

 In 1978 she was inducted into the Greater Cleveland Sports Hall of Fame.